 The pediatric neurology fellowship program is combined with the pediatric residency program at UTHSC.
+The residency training program follows the approved ACGME curriculum starting with two years of training in general pediatrics.
 After completion of the residency program, pediatric neurology fellows complete one year of training in clinical pediatric neurology and one year of additional training including rotations in:

 - Outpatient pediatric neurology